Interfaith marriage: Judaism

-Reform and Reconstructionist Judaism do not generally regard the authority of classical rabbis; many rabbis from these denominations are willing to officiate at interfaith marriages, although some try to persuade intermarried couples to raise their children as Jews.
+Reform and Reconstructionist denominations of Judaism do not generally regard the authority of classical rabbis; many rabbis from these denominations are willing to officiate at interfaith marriages, although some try to persuade intermarried couples to raise their children as Jews.
 In 1870, some Reform Jews published the opinion that intermarriage is prohibited.

 In 2015 the Reconstructionist Rabbinical College voted to accept rabbinical students in interfaith relationships, making Reconstructionist Judaism the first major movement within Judaism to allow rabbis to have relationships with non-Jewish partners.
 Humanistic Judaism is a nontheistic alternative in contemporary Jewish life, defining Judaism as the cultural and historical experience of the Jewish people.
 The Society for Humanistic Judaism answers the question, "Is intermarriage contributing to the demise of Judaism?" on its website: "Intermarriage is the positive consequence of a free and open society.
 If the Jewish community is open, welcoming, embracing, and pluralistic, we will encourage more people to identify with the Jewish people rather than fewer.
 Intermarriage could contribute to the continuity of the Jewish people."

-During the early 19th century, intermarriage was relatively rare; less than one-tenth of one percent of the Jews of Algeria, for example, practiced exogamy.
+During the early 19th century, intermarriage was relatively rare; less than 0.1% of the Jews of Algeria, for example, practiced exogamy.
 Since the early 20th century, rates of Jewish intermarriage have increased.
 In the United States from 1996 to 2001, nearly half (47 percent) of marriages involving Jews were intermarriages with non-Jewish partners (a similar proportion—44 percent—as in the early 20th century in New South Wales).

-In Israel, the religious authorities, which are the only entities authorized to perform weddings in Israel, are prohibited from marrying couples unless both partners share the same religion.
-Therefore, interfaith couples can be legally married in Israel only if one of the partners converts to the religion of the other.
-Interfaith couples from Israel and Lebanon often travel to Cyprus to wed.
+In Israel, the religious authorities, which are the only entities authorized to perform weddings in Israel, can only perform marriages within the confines of whatever religion they are a religious figure for.
+Therefore, interfaith couples can usually be legally married in Israel only if one of the partners converts to the religion of the other.
+For this reason, interfaith couples from Israel and Lebanon often travel to Cyprus to be legally wed.